-The moving average convergence divergence (MACD) is a simple, yet effective indicator.
+The moving average convergence divergence (MACD) is a simple, yet effective indicator used to identify new trends, and decipher if they’re bullish or bearish.
 Learn how to interpret and use the MACD for technical trading.

-It can provide a visual snapshot to help analyse trends, allowing traders to scan charts rapidly.
-That makes it an invaluable technical analysis tool, especially in today's 'global village' with a myriad of financial instruments available to traders at the click of a mouse.
+The MACD can provide a visual snapshot to help analyse trends, allowing traders to scan charts rapidly.
+That makes it an invaluable technical analysis tool, especially with the myriad of financial instruments available to traders today, including forex, indices, commodities and shares.

 From CMC Market’s Next Generation Platform: Exponential Moving Average Illustration of a Trend.
 For illustrative purposes only.

-An MA is an average of time series data calculated over a certain number of time periods.
+A moving average is an average of time series data calculated over a certain number of time periods.
 As we progress through time, the latest period factors into the calculation, and the earliest period from the previous calculation drops off.
-Another thing to note is that a faster MA is defined as one that is calculated over a smaller number of periods.
-Conversely, a slower MA is one calculated over a larger number of periods.
-Calculated MAs are consequently plotted on the charts and are usually overlaid on top of the price action.

 From CMC Market’s Next Generation Platform: The MACD Indicator.
 For illustrative purposes only.

-Prices of all financial instruments do not move in a straight line, but rather in a jagged up and down fashion with a series of sharp peaks and troughs.
-Examples of financial instruments are the foreign exchange market, equities, indices, commodities, exchange traded funds (ETFs), debt instruments (bonds), futures and options.
-These fluctuations and oscillations are filtered out by low-pass filters.
-MAs present a smoother profile, which allows for ease of analysis.
 The MACD formula seeks to harness the benefits of two low-pass filters: a fast EMA and a slow EMA.
-The standard or "box" setting for the fast EMA is 12 periods, for example an EMA calculated over 12 periods.
-The standard or "box" setting for the slow EMA is 26 periods, for example an EMA calculated over 26 periods.
+The standard or "box" setting for the fast EMA is 12 periods, for example, an EMA calculated over 12 periods.
+The standard or "box" setting for the slow EMA is 26 periods, for example, an EMA calculated over 26 periods.

 The MACD indicator consists of signal lines and a histogram.
 The histogram displays the difference between the MACD line (more commonly referred to simply as MACD) and the signal line plotted as a bar chart over time.